The Nikomat FtN: a camera review

 Also, you will never have to worry about getting a good or cheap lens as it features the Nikon F mount.
 The selection of lenses is just incredible !

-This affordable camera is definitely a great one beginner for beginners but also for more advanced photographers.
-I would recommend for everyone without any doubt.
+This affordable camera is definitely a great one for beginners but also for more advanced photographers.
+I would recommend it to everyone without any doubt.